 We love the stylish look of the Pettsie Kitten Collar.
 It is incredibly attractive and gender-neutral, coming in two selections: yellow or blue.
-Plus, not only do you get a snazzy collar for your little bundle of joy, you get a matching friendship bracelet to solidify your bond.
+Not only do you get a snazzy collar for your little bundle of joy, but you also get a matching friendship bracelet to solidify your bond.

 This product is made from 100% cotton, touting a lightweight, irritation-free feel.
 It is very soft and bendable right out of the box with no need to break it in.
 It has ultra-breezy adjustment points that stay in place without loosening.